LAUREN J. YOUNG

 a golden sun highlights the hazy air over a dry field

-METHODS, FROM SCIENCE FRIDAY: A Fever In The Dust
+SCIENCE FRIDAY: A Fever In The Dust

 a mosquito close up being held by forceps